lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Language Reference.md

 > `lf_schedule_token(<action>, <offset>, <value>);`

 This version carries a **token**, which has type `token_t` and points to the value, which can have any type.
 There is a `create_token()` function that can be used to create a token, but programmers will rarely need to use this.
-Instead, you can use `schedule_value()` (see below), which will automatically create a token.
+Instead, you can use `lf_schedule_value()` (see below), which will automatically create a token.
 Alternatively, for inputs with types ending in `*` or `[]`, the value is wrapped in a token, and the token can be obtained using the syntax `inputname->token` in a reaction and then forwarded using `lf_schedule_token()` (see [Dynamically Allocated Structs](#Dynamically-Allocated-Structs) above).
 If the input is mutable, the reaction can then even modify the value pointed to by the token and/or use `lf_schedule_token()` to send the token to a future logical time.
 For example, the [DelayPointer](https://github.com/lf-lang/lingua-franca/blob/master/test/C/src/DelayPointer.lf) reactor realizes a logical delay for any datatype carried by a token:

 ```lf-c
 reactor DelayPointer(delay:time(100 msec)) {